Average Car Insurance Cost Per Year in 2026

 Regional Variations: What State You Live In Changes Everything

 Where you live is one of the most powerful factors affecting your annual car insurance cost.
 State laws, traffic density, weather patterns, and uninsured driver rates all play a role.
-The gap between the cheapest and most expensive states can be more than $2,400 per year.
+In 2026, Nevada now ranks as the single most expensive state for full coverage, averaging $280–$335/month ($3,360–$4,020/year), edging out Louisiana.
+The gap between the cheapest and most expensive states can be more than $2,600 per year.
+See the full car insurance rates by state breakdown to find where your state lands.

 Most and Least Expensive States (Full Coverage, 2026)

-The most expensive states — Nevada, Florida, and Louisiana — are at least 50% more expensive than the national average.
-Meanwhile, rural states like Vermont and Maine benefit from fewer claims, lower theft rates, and less litigation.
+The most expensive states — Nevada, Louisiana, and Florida — can cost 50–100% more than the national average.
+Meanwhile, rural states like Vermont and New Hampshire benefit from fewer claims, lower theft rates, and less litigation.
+Learn why car insurance requirements and costs differ by state.

 The Financial Case for Paying Annually vs. Monthly